boazsegev/facil.io/LIBRARIES.md

-# Libraries offered by facil.io
+# Independent libraries offered by facil.io

 The facil.io framework is based on a modular design, which means many of the modules can be extracted and used independently as separate libraries.